 If you make a habit of sincere prayer, your life will be very noticeably and profoundly altered ― Alexis Carrel

-The most powerful form of energy one can generate” with its effect on the mind and body “as demonstrable as that of secreting glands. ~ Alexis Carrel, Nobel Prize laureate
+Prayer: The most powerful form of energy one can generate with its effect on the mind and body as demonstrable as that of secreting glands. ~ Alexis Carrel, Nobel Prize laureate

-A list of the scientifically-supported benefits of prayer:
+The list of the scientifically-supported benefits of prayer includes:

-Prayer has a way of lifting us up for a higher look — transcending our Ego, our personas, and others’ perceptions for a worthwhile perspective.
+Prayer has a way of lifting you up for a higher look — transcending your ego, personas, and others’ perceptions.

 Prayer is a way of increasing our sensitivity to the spiritual aspects of life. ~ Robert I. Kahn